cv4ecology/cv4ecology.github.io/ai-upskilling-workshop-2025-tools.md

 ### Editing and running Python code

-Any time you want to run an entire Python file from VS Code, you can click "run &arr; debug" or "run &arr; start without debugging".
+Any time you want to run an entire Python file from VS Code, you can click "run &rarr; debug" or "run &rarr; start without debugging".
 But you won't do this very often during this workshop; when working on data science and machine learning code, it's more common to run small bits of code at a time as you build up your Python program.
 In VS Code, we will be using the [Python Interactive Window](https://code.visualstudio.com/docs/python/jupyter-support-py) for this.
 Think of this window like a live copy of the state of your program, where you can keep running new code and changing variables.
 This style of running code will be familiar to Matlab and R users.

 Once you've opened your Python file, if you put your cursor in any cell, like this:

 <img src="images/tools_example_cell.jpg">

-<br/>...and press ctrl-enter (or right-click on the editor and click "run in interactive window &rarr; run current cell"), that cell will be executed in the Python Interactive Window, where you'll see the output, like this:
+...and press ctrl-enter (or right-click on the editor and click "run in interactive window &rarr; run current cell"), that cell will be executed in the Python Interactive Window, where you'll see the output, like this:

 <img src="images/tools_cell_output.jpg">